Akash-M/Kubernetes-Helm/Loading_Multiple_Files/README.md

     version: 0.1.0
     ```

-* Step 3: Now create a ```configmap.yaml``` file inside the templates folder which contains the helm chart as follows:
+ 3: Now create a ```configmap.yaml``` file inside the templates folder which contains the helm chart as follows:

     ```
     apiVersion: v1